 If you want more support in building your online community, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!

 1. Mighty Networks vs. Skool: What are they?

-Mighty Networks is an all-in-one community platform that lets you bring together content, courses, community, and commerce.
-As a cultural software, Mighty gives you a powerful business engine and replaces a total tech stack to let you sell and host in the same place.
+Mighty Networks is a cultural software platform that lets you bring together content, courses, community, and commerce.
+As an all-in-one, Mighty gives you a powerful business engine and replaces a total tech stack to let you sell and host in the same place.
 You can divide content into Spaces, charging for each or bundling, and you can monetize with 135 different currencies or token-gating.

 Skool was started by the internet figure, Sam Ovens, to be a platform for courses and coaching.
 It was designed to include a forum feature, a basic course platform, and a calendar device to help you schedule events.
 We’ll dive deeper into each of these options below.

 Course Builder (LMS)

 Native Live Streaming

 - Community platform

 - Apps & Access

 Like we said above, Mighty is an all-in-one community engine.
 It lets you create an amazing community centered around the things that matter to you and your members.
 Each Mighty Network has features like discussions, content creation, events, live streaming, and courses.
 With the content, you can post hashtags, tag other members with an @, and report content if need be, not to mention adding emojis, links, attachments, videos, polls, and GIFs.
 Members can create profiles and you can message members – either 1:1 or in groups.